lnqminh3003/lnqminh3003/README.md

 - 2020-2024: Bachelor’s Degree in Computer Science at University of Science, VNU-HCM.

-- 2025-2027: Master's Degree in University of Calgary, Canada
+- 2025-2027: Master's Degree in Software Engineering and Security at University of Calgary, Canada